gitfabi/sinatra-withAnsible/README.md

 6 - To test the application running: shell $ lynx 192.168.100.101

-7 - To repeat the build:
+7 - To repeat the build process:
     change directory to 'sinatra-withAnsible'
     shell $ vagrant destroy
     shell $ vagrant up